-Arizona has three public, state universities and they are very different in locale, size and culture.
-While they offer many of the same degree programs, each one is different so do some exploring to find your best fit!
+Arizona has three public state universities and they are very different in locale, size and culture.
+While they offer many of the same degree programs, each one is different, so do some exploring to find your best fit!

 Test scores: Beginning with Fall 2016 applications, ACT and SAT scores are no longer required for consideration for general admission.
 Scores are still required for consideration of financial/merit aid and Honors Colleges, as well as some specific colleges within the universities.
-Please check the individual university websites to make sure you know which ones are requiring test scores.
-All test scores need to come directly from either College Board or ACT in order to be used for merit aid and Honors College consideration.
+Please check the individual university websites to make sure you know which ones require test scores.
+All test scores need to come directly from either the College Board or ACT in order to be used for merit aid and Honors College consideration.

 News and Information from our three state schools: